George K. Konstantinou LLC

 Yes, provided that he/she will buy a different residence of equal or higher purchase value.

-Are there any changes in Cyprus Investment Programme in 2019 comparing to 2018?
+Are there any changes in Cyprus Investment Programme in 2019 compared to 2018?

-The Council of Ministers has revised the CIP on the 13/02/2019.
-The new provisions are valid from 15th of May 2019.
+The Council of Ministers revised the CIP on 13/02/2019.
+The new provisions are valid from the 15th of May 2019.
 The investment criteria mainly remain the same.
-Just we have the introduction of a mandatory donation of €75.000 to the Land development Corporation and another donation of €75.000 to the Research and Innovation Foundation which can be waived under specific criteria.
+We have the introduction of a mandatory donation of €75.000 to the Land Development Corporation and another donation of €75.000 to the Research and Innovation Foundation, which can be waived under specific criteria.
 Also, the applicants must hold a valid Schengen visa.
-For full guidance on the new provisions of the program, please read our article.
+For complete guidance on the new provisions of the program, please read our article.